Good for Novice Owners:

 - Average Lifespan: 12-13 years

-Toy Australian Shepherd Mix Breed Profile
+Toy Australian Shepherd Mix Dog Breed Information

 The Toy Australian Shepherd Mix is a cross between a Toy Australian Shepherd and another dog breed.
 Because a mixed-breed dog can take on any combination of characteristics from one or both parents, it’s important to ask the breeder about the other parent breed in the mix.